turbot/tailpipe-docs/docs/reference/config-files/partition.md

 ## source

 A partition acquires data from a source.
-The `source` block enables to to specify the type and location of the source data, as well as the [`connection`](reference/config-files/connection) to use to connect to it.
+The `source` block specifies the type and location of the source data, as well as the [`connection`](reference/config-files/connection) to use to connect to it.

 ```hcl